Bikash Ranjan Bhattacharya: Early life

-Legal Career
+Legal career

-He is a brilliant lawyer, practicing in Supreme Court of India, Calcutta High Court and other courts.

-Bhattacharya is a senior lawyer and leads various remarkable cases like "Saradha", "Narada sting operation", "Teachers Recruitment Scam" among other cases, paving the way to pathbreaking judgements and unveiling corruption in the state.
+Bhattacharya is a Senior Advocate and leads various notable cases like "Saradha", "Narada sting operation", "Teachers Recruitment Scam" among other cases.
+He is practicing in Supreme Court of India, Calcutta High Court and other courts.

-He has served as the Advocate General of Tripura for 5 years between 1998-2003.
+He has served as the Advocate General of Tripura for 5 years between 1998 and 2003.
 He was once offered the position of a justice at Calcutta High Court but he passed on that appointment.

+He also acts as the principal legal mind of his party and defends party members implicated in political cases.

-Political Career
+Political career

 He joined the Communist Party of India (Marxist) as a student and was active Students' Federation of India.

-He was arrested in the 1970's for participating in students' movement and spent some time in prison.
+He was arrested in the 1970s for participating in students' movement and spent some time in prison.

 He took over the reins of the Kolkata Municipal Corporation in 2005 and continued as Mayor of Kolkata in 2010.
 He was elected from Ward No. 100, Kolkata Municipal Corporation in 2005, defeating influential Trinamool Congress leader Partha Chatterjee.

 As Mayor of Kolkata, he undertook several projects including sewerage systems in the city and took initiative to provide birth certificates to street children.
 Being a senior advocate he has become the poster-boy of TMC government opposition by his cascading eloquence and fiery oratory.

-He fought from the Jadavpur Loksabha constituency in 2019 Loksabha election for CPI(M) in which he faced defeat and received third position behind Mimi Chakraborty of Trinamool Congress party and Anupam Hazra of the Bharatiya Janata Party.
+He fought from the Jadavpur Lok Sabha constituency in 2019 Indian general election in West Bengal for CPI(M) in which he faced defeat and received third position behind Mimi Chakraborty of Trinamool Congress party and Anupam Hazra of the Bharatiya Janata Party.
+He was the only of candidate of his party in West Bengal to retain his security deposit.

-He has been elected to Rajya Sabha from West Bengal in 2020 and took oath on July 22.
+He has been elected to Rajya Sabha from West Bengal in 2020 and took oath on 22 July.
 Earlier in 2017, he contested for a Rajya Sabha seat in West Bengal, however, his nomination was disqualified due to technical issues.

 He was elected as the President of All India Lawyers' Union, lawyers' organisation of Communist Party of India (Marxist) in 2017.
 He currently serves as a special invited member of CPI(M) West Bengal State Committee.

+He is the CPI(M) parliamentary party leader in Rajya Sabha.

-Personal Life
+Personal life

-Bhattacharyya is married to Ibha Bhattacharyya and the couple has a son.
+Bhattacharyya married to Ibha Bhattacharyya on 31 May 1976 and the couple has a son.
 Ibha Bhattacharyya is a consultant dietician.
-He has five brother and one sister.

-Ibha and Bikash stayed in the same neighborhood in Kalighat and fell in love with each other.
-They married on 31 May 1976.
+He has five brothers and one sister.
+Bhattacharya, in spite of hailing from a Brahmin family, is an avowed atheist.
+In 2015, Bhattacharya generated news by publicly consuming beef in an event held in Dharmatala to protest the Dadri lynching incident.